Rubber band: Red rubber bands

 In the UK during 2004, following complaints from the public about postal carriers creating litter by discarding the rubber bands which they used to keep their mail together, the Royal Mail introduced red bands for their workers to use: it was hoped that, as the bands were easier to spot than the traditional brown ones and since only the Royal Mail used them, employees would see (and feel compelled to pick up) any red bands which they had inadvertently dropped.
-Currently, some 342 million red bands are used every year.
+As of 2006, some 342 million red bands were being used per year.

 The Royal Mail no longer uses red rubber bands as of about 2010.
-The exact date is uncertain, presumably as different areas used up old stock at different rates.
+The exact date of the expunging of these is uncertain, presumably as different areas used up old stock at varying rates.

 Rubber bands in orthodontics

 Special rubber bands of medical-grade latex can be used (worn) for orthodontic correction of teeth position together with metal braces or clear aligners to apply additional pressure on the teeth being straightened.
-They are termed orthodontic elastics.
+These rubber bands are manufactured in different sizes for use in the varying steps of Orthodontic treatment.
+They are often termed orthodontic elastics.